rardooba/ElMaissoumABOUDRARE_7_01112021/README.md

 # OPENCLASSROOMS PROJECT 7

-Build a searching algorithm in JavaScript
+Create a searching algorithm in JavaScript

 ## For Developers